Welcome to our web site

 Worry Won’t Help . . .
 Matthew 6:25-34

 Matthew 6:25 Therefore I say unto you, Take no thought for your life, what ye shall eat, or what ye shall drink; nor yet for your body, what ye shall put on.
 Is not the life more than meat, and the body than raiment?
-(KJV) Don’t be worried.
+(KJV) Don’t worry.
 Being anxious, having unbelieving doubts and misgivings are what is here condemned.
 In Luke 12:29, Jesus adds, neither be ye of doubtful mind (unsettled, restless).

 Philip.
 4:6-7 Be careful for nothing; but in every thing by prayer and supplication with thanksgiving let your requests be made known unto God.
 And the peace of God, which passeth all understanding, shall keep your hearts and minds through Christ Jesus.
 (KJV) Careful = anxious, take no thought, don’t worry.
 In everything . . . pray!
 Prayer guards both our feelings and our thoughts from unfounded agitation, and keeps us calm.
 When we commit our whole temporal condition to self, we start getting into that worried state against which our Lord warns.
 Jesus tells us: don't worry about whether you have enough food, drink, and clothes.
 Life consists of much more than food and clothing.
 If our Provider gives us the life, the body. . . why would He withhold food to sustain life and clothing to clothe the body?